Skip to main content

 For monthly reporting, this query would run:

-This pattern transforms ad-hoc Silver layer queries into efficient Gold layer lookups for business reporting.
+This pattern transforms ad-hoc Silver layer queries into efficient Gold layer lookups (one of multiple Gold aggregations in the 1:N pattern) for business reporting.